 This Vegan Spinach and Artichoke Dip is perfect to bring to a party!
+Follow our spinach and artichoke dip recipe for a delicious creamy, almost cheesy dip, yet is made without dairy.
 Pair the dip with delicious, healthy, allergen-free SPOKES Air-Puffed Potato Snacks.
 We love that a Canadian mom created SPOKES Potato Snacks and they are free of preservatives, colours, artificial flavours, as well as free of wheat, gluten, dairy, soy, egg and are made in a peanut-free facility.
 They taste even better when you dip them in our creamy Vegan Spinach Artichoke Dip.
 This post is sponsored by Spokes.

 When I brought home my first baby, I was stunned by three things: the cruelty of sleep deprivation, the never-ending loads of dirty laundry, and the shocking number of hours it took to feed a newborn baby.